Skip to content

 The Legal Framework Requiring WISP Compliance

 Three overlapping legal frameworks require accounting firms to maintain a WISP.
-Understanding each framework shapes how your document must be structured and what specific controls you must implement.
+Understanding each one shapes how your document must be structured and what specific controls you must implement.

 IRS Publication 4557 and the FTC Safeguards Rule